CampAsAChamp/amslaw/README.md

 | `yarn deploy`  | Build and deploy to Cloudflare Workers |
 | `yarn lint`    | Run ESLint to check code quality       |
 | `yarn check`   | Build and run TypeScript type checking |

+**Important:** `yarn deploy` automatically runs the build process internally (via `opennextjs-cloudflare build`), so you don't need to run `yarn build` before deploying.
+The standalone `yarn build` command is useful for:

+- Local verification of the Next.js build
+- Type checking with `yarn check` (which runs `yarn build && tsc`)
+- Testing the build without deploying

+For Cloudflare deployment, just run `yarn deploy` - it handles everything in one command.

 ### Environment Variables in Production